ShreeyashPatil2708/DevOps-Project-Two-Tier-Flask-App/README.md

 ## 1. Project Overview

-This project demonstrates a fully automated CI/CD pipeline for deploying a 2-tier web application (Flask + MySQL) on AWS EC2.
-The application is containerized using Docker and Docker Compose.
-Jenkins is integrated with GitHub to automatically trigger builds and deployments on every code push — no manual steps required.
+I built this to get hands-on with the DevOps tools I kept seeing in job descriptions — Docker, Jenkins, CI/CD pipelines.
+The app itself is simple: a Flask + MySQL message board running on AWS EC2.
+The interesting part is everything around it.

+Push code to GitHub → Jenkins picks it up automatically → rebuilds the Docker image → redeploys the containers.
+No SSH-ing into the server, no manual docker commands.
+Just push and it's live.

-**What the app does:** A simple message board where users can type and submit messages.
-Messages are stored in a MySQL database and displayed on the homepage.
+The app lets users type and submit messages, which get stored in MySQL and shown on the homepage.
+Nothing fancy, but it's enough to have a real two-tier architecture to containerize and wire together.

 ---